 DPUs offload networking, storage, and security tasks from the host in VMware Tanzu environments.
 This improves network storage performance and allows better resource isolation and scalability across clusters.

 Yes, VMware Tanzu supports production-grade stateful workloads using persistent volumes and CSI drivers.
-With optimized storage backends like Simplyblock’s NVMe-based solution, Tanzu can deliver the IOPS and latency performance modern apps require.
+With optimized storage backends like simplyblock’s NVMe-based solution, Tanzu can deliver the IOPS and latency performance modern apps require.

 To optimize storage, use a high-performance backend like NVMe over TCP and align it with node-local affinity and DPU acceleration.
 This ensures low-latency access for workloads like PostgreSQL, MongoDB, or time-series databases.